Irshadanwar/Certificates/README.md

-Here’s a comprehensive **README.md** for all the experiences, certificates, and projects you have mentioned:

----

 # **Md Irshad Anwar - Portfolio of Achievements and Experiences**

 Welcome to my portfolio repository!
 This repository contains a collection of my certificates, achievements, internships, and professional development programs.
 It reflects my journey as a **data science researcher, business analyst, and social worker**.